Corneal transplant is a surgical procedure used to replace a portion of a diseased or damaged cornea with a healthy one.

 Recovery at home includes pain management and avoiding certain activities until the eye heals.
 Other recovery steps may include: Using eye dropsWearing glasses during the day or a shield at nightNot rubbing the eyeProtecting the eye from accidental bumps or pokesAvoiding contact sports

-It is important to monitor your recovery.
-Alert your doctor to any problems.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsVision symptoms, including decreased vision, floaters, flashing lights, increased light sensitivity, or loss of peripheral visionIncreased eye rednessIncreased painPersistent nausea or vomiting
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsVision symptoms, including decreased vision, floaters, flashing lights, increased light sensitivity, or loss of peripheral visionIncreased eye rednessIncreased painPersistent nausea or vomiting

 If you think you have an emergency, call for medical help right away.